languagetool-org/languagetool/trunk/JLanguageTool/README.txt

 Homepage: http://www.languagetool.org

 Requirements:
- -Java 6.0 or later (Sun/Oracle Java or IcedTea; GIJ is not supported) -For OpenOffice.org integration, OpenOffice 3.0.1 or later.
+ -Java 6.0 or later (Oracle Java or IcedTea; GIJ is not supported) -For OpenOffice.org/LibreOffice integration: OpenOffice 3.0.1 or later or LibreOffice.

 Usage:
  -To integrate LanguageTool into OpenOffice.org or LibreOffice, you